shashankrushiya/sh4shankk/README.md

 - 👋 Hi, I’m @sh4shankk
 - 👀 I’m interested in Python, Artificial Intelligence, Automation and Algorithms.
-- 🌱 I’m currently learning Machine Learning and will look forward to gain knowledge about deep learning.
+- 🌱 I’m currently learning Machine Learning and looking forward to expand my knowledge on deep learning.
 - 💞️ I’m looking to collaborate on Python related projects.
 - 📫 How to reach me, its just simple.
 Mail me on shashankrushiya@gmail.com